 Berths are comfortably upholstered have “lee” cloths and are provided

-with sheet, duvet and pillow and we can provide towels (on request).
+with sheet, duvet and pillow.
 Note: Only ten of the available twelve guest berths will normally be bookable for extended cruising.
 We have mains power on board, so you are able to recharge phones or cameras.

 There are two heads (nautical term for toilet) with integral showers.
 These are adjacent to the forward cabin and at the foot of the companionway (staircase) in the main saloon area.
 Heads are electric and we will be pleased to give instructions on their use.